dellsystem/dellsystem.github.io/tech.md

 * Not really a book, but Jacobin had an entire issue on technology called **[Ours To Master](https://www.goodreads.com/book/show/25162533-ours-to-master)**, which has some good stuff.
 * **[The Black Box Society](https://www.goodreads.com/book/show/21878126-the-black-box-society) by Frank Pasquale.**
 * **[Weapons of Math Destruction](https://www.goodreads.com/book/show/28186015-weapons-of-math-destruction) by Cathy O'Neil.** Takes a deep dive into how inequality is algorithmically reinforced in various contexts.
-* **[Throwing Rocks at the Google Bus](https://www.goodreads.com/book/show/32904335-throwing-rocks-at-the-google-bus) by Douglas Rushkoff.** Haven't read this yet.
+* **[Throwing Rocks at the Google Bus](https://www.goodreads.com/book/show/32904335-throwing-rocks-at-the-google-bus) by Douglas Rushkoff.** A really good critical take on why the problems with tech are actually problems with the underlying economic structures.
+My notes are [here](http://bookmarker.dellsystem.me/book/throwing-rocks-at-the-google-bus).

 #### Less critical takes